-Refer to Signal Cable Connection Steps for routing of the signal cables.
+Refer to Signal Cable Connection StepsSignal Cable Connection Steps for routing of the signal cables.

-9.2.5 UF-RS485 Card- Applicable for APAC Region
+9.2.7 UF-RS485 Card- Applicable for APAC Region

 The UF-RS485 card converts RS232 signal to RS485 signal to realize UPS networking and communication.
-It should be installed in an Intellislot port (see Table 9.1 on page 163) of the UPS.
+It should be installed in an Intellislot port (see Table 9.1 on page 161(see Figure 1.1 on page 1) of the UPS.
 It is hot pluggable for easy installation.